-To build the installation we used two computers (with a decent GPU), a GoPro camera and some extra hardware to glue everything together.
-The illustration below shows the full setup and how it is configured to run the applications.
+To build the installation, we used two computers (with a decent GPU), a GoPro camera and some extra hardware to glue everything together.
+This illustration shows the full setup and how it is configured to run the applications.

 The Midi controller application transforms incoming data to Midi notes and Midi CC messages.
 The Midi notes were then send to Ableton Live to trigger different (pre-recorded) instruments & loops and control the volume for each individual track.

 All applications were built using openFrameworks, an open source C++ toolkit for creative coding.
 We also used several add-ons developed by the community.
 Without these open source projects, we would not have been able to build this installation in such a short time.

 The video server takes the live stream from the camera and distributes it to the other applications.
 Communication between different applications was handled with Spout (for apps on the same machine) and NDI (distributing the video to the other machine).